 Investment banking—doing deals with business owners—deeply and immediately changes the lives of individuals, businesses and communities.
 The nature of the work drives social, macro-level change.
 That’s one reason it is such an exciting and rewarding field.

 Reframing “Social Impact”

-In my context as an investment banker, taking care of my community is finding and combining the right people, the right capital and the right company.
+In our context as an investment bank, taking care of our community is finding and combining the right people, the right capital and the right company.

-I rest easy at night knowing that my work as an investment banker at The DVS Group is providing real value to individuals, the businesses they serve and the communities they engage in.
-My team and I are making a social impact.
+We rest easy at night knowing that our work as an investment bank is providing real value to individuals, the businesses they serve and the communities they engage in.
+We are making a social impact.

 A Deal’s Social Impact

 Let’s take a look at social impact investment banking in action by examining three deals we’ve been involved in and the social impact they’ve had.

 1. National Industries for the Blind